bgamari/ghc-wiki-import/holes.md

-These are the primary aspects of the problem that holes solve:
+These are the requirements of the problem that holes solve:

 1. Extract information about subterms in a program.
 1. Do not interrupt compilation.

+The extracted information from a hole can include, among other things:

+- The expected type of the hole
+- The local bindings (and their types) in the scope of the hole

 We first describe related work, including concepts that are similar in other languages as well as other approaches to solving the problem proposed.
 Then, we discuss the proposal in detail.